-Humans are one of the only mammals that stay together through long periods of time, sometimes whole lifetimes.
-I wanted to look at which other mammals practice monogamy and how it benefits them.
+Humans are one of the only mammals that stay together through long periods, sometimes whole lifetimes.
+I wanted to examine which other mammals practice monogamy and how it benefits them.

 There are only 3-5% of all species of mammals that are monogamous.
 These include the gray wolf, some species of bats, foxes, beavers, and prairie voles.